 Is art something you've started early or later in life?

 "I started early but lost faith in my ability; I have loved art all of my life in its many forms and I have “dabbled” in it throughout the years.
 Getting ready to retire soon and hoping to really dedicate my energy and time to expanding my ability..."

 What are the most pressing problems you would like to solve right now?

 "I’ve been reading what you say about…being like a copy machine and that being an artist is more than that.
 That’s why I’m struggling; it’s finding what I’m going to add or change to make it original and not just a copy of God’s or someone else’s work."

-This last statement was especially relevant for me because of this drawing I did in last Sunday's drawing group.
+This last statement was especially relevant for me because of this drawing I did in a Sunday morning figure drawing group.

 In the first 20-minute pose the model assumed she stood with her back to me.

 I thought: What am I going to do with this?
 How am I going to put some life in this drawing?
 The pose just seemed too boring.